Snorkeling Shelly Beach / Cabbage Tree Bay at Manly, Sydney

 Shelly Beach Marine Life

-Humpback Scorpionfish, Shelley Beach, Manly, Sydney
+Humpback Scorpionfish, Shelly Beach, Manly, Sydney

 Can you spot the camouflaged Scorpionfish?